isaiisj/Coursera/Java_Programming_and_Software_Engineering_Fundamentals_DukeU/README.md

 <p>Centered around projects, this Specialization will help you create a portfolio of work to demonstrate your new programming skills.
 In the capstone you will create a recommender engine similar to those used by Netflix or Amazon.
 Additional projects in your portfolio will include:an interactive webpage that applies filters to images, an analysis of CSV data files, an encryption program, and a predictive text generator.</p>

 <h3>Resources</h3>
-<p>Resources with sample codes, documentation and links to download the software ised throughout these courses can be found <a href="https://www.dukelearntoprogram.com/index.php">clicking here</a></p>
+<p>Resources with sample codes, documentation and links to download the software used throughout these courses can be found <a href="https://www.dukelearntoprogram.com/index.php">clicking here</a>.</p>
+<p>It's a website made for students by Duke University where you can also find a FAQ section.</p>